 The goal of coaching is ultimately to get people to look in the mirror step one and then take step two which is to take action on step one.
 The funny thing is very few people do step one very well.
 It's hard to be honest with yourself.

 Here are a few examples of the challenges people have as it relates to being honest with themselves.
-Let's take a salesperson who's had a great year and when..
+Let's take a salesperson who's had a great year and when you..

 I bet when you first read the title you thought it was over the top.
 This is from a company we worked with years ago that had less than 15 people when I first started working with them.
 I'll never forget the day this conversation took place.
 It still reminds me of the value of teaching coaching and what I do for a living.

-A manager of one of our clients sites was extremely upset with one of..
+A manager of one of our clients sites was extremely upset with one of his..

 When we have to do something associated with conflict and confrontation, people tend to get very squeamish and hesitant to even do so.
 But, in the meantime, they'll go off and tell others of their frustrations, resulting in "Water Cooler Talk"!

 One of the questions I receive frequently from managers is about getting their managers or executive team to coach them.
 They often fear retribution if they bring it up- as if they are crossing a line.
 When we provide our program to organizations, everybody says you should start with the executive team, which I agree with, but often it gets pushed down to management levels below the executive..

 This article is written by Peter Mclees: https://www.linkedin.com/in/petermclees/ One of our Progress Coaching Partners.

 Conflict can be…well…difficult.
 Perhaps you can associate with the idea that our best selves do not always show up for the occasion.
 Before we know it, we’re drowning in conflict and our emotional intelligence becomes emotionally dense while a fire-breathing dragon replaces our..